Sue Eldin, Child and Adolescent Counsellor MBACP

 |Face to face counselling:||Yes|

-Currently, I have availability on Thursday afternoons (after school hours).
+I will be available for new clients from September, with availability on Thursday afternoons (after school hours).

 Types of client